Baryogenesis and gravitational waves in the Zee-Babu Model: GW production from EWPT in the Zee-Babu model

 \subsection{The GW energy density parameter}

-With the effective potentials in the above sections, we can compute the quantities $\al $ and $\beta/H^*$ and from that we can predict for the GW spectrum which is characterized by the density parameter.
+With the effective potential without daisy loops in the above sections, we can compute the quantities $\al$ and $\beta/H^*$ and from that we can predict for the GW spectrum which is characterized by the density parameter.

 There are three processes which are involved in the production of GWs at a first-order PT: Collisions of bubble walls, sound waves in the plasma and Magnetohydrodynamic (MHD) turbulence \cite{71}.
 These three processes generically coexist, and the corresponding contributions to the stochastic GW background should linearly combine, at least approximately, so that \cite{71} \be h^2\Om_{GW}=h^2\Om_{Coll}+h^2\Om_{sw}+h^2\Om_{tur}. \ee We have three different scenarios depending on the bubble wall velocity \cite{71}.
 The bubble wall velocity is defined via $\al $: \be v_b= \fr{\fr{1}{\sqrt{3}}+\sqrt{\al ^2+2\fr{\al }{3}}}{1+\al }. \ee